 One of our vehicles was nearing the end of its useful, economic life and so we began the process of searching out a suitable replacement.

 The vehicle to be replaced was a Mazda Tribute - a 3.0 litre gas-guzzling SUV that has transported us safely but expensively for the past seven years.
-It was bought second hand in 2011 when it had around 60K on the clock and we'd taken it up to around 255K in our seven years of ownership.
+It was bought second hand in 2011 when it had around 60K on the clock and we’d taken it up to around 255K in those seven years of ownership.

 We thought about buying a small or medium SUV as a replacement and had thought we’d buy another second hand one - something around 3 or 4 years old…

 But some visits to local car yards pushed us towards something new instead as the market for second-hand, late-model SUVs is quite limited (and therefore relatively expensive).
 We looked at a couple of Mazdas (CX3, CX5) and also Hondas (CR-V and HR-V) and immediately dismissed the more expensive incarnations (the CX5 and CR-V).